Egg (oocyte) freezing (cryopreservation)

 Embryo freezing (cryopreservation)

-Embryo freezing (cryopreservation) is another way of preserving fertility.
-But this option is only available for women who have gone through puberty.
+Embryo freezing, also called cryopreservation, is another way of preserving fertility.
+But only women who have gone through puberty can have this option.
 Also, it requires a sperm donor.

-For this option, the woman undergoes a procedure called in vitro fertilization (IVF).
-The woman receives hormones to stimulate the ovaries to produce eggs.
-The eggs are removed.
+The woman undergoes a procedure called in vitro fertilization (IVF).
+The woman gets hormones to stimulate the ovaries to produce eggs.
+The eggs are then removed.
 Embryos are created by joining together the sperm and eggs.
 They are frozen.
-Later in life, one or two embryos can be placed in the woman’s uterus (womb) with or without the help of medications.
+Later in life, one or two embryos can be placed in the woman’s uterus with or without the help of medications.

 Like egg freezing, this option requires a treatment delay and involves the use of hormones.